 Coordinating this collaboration from afar posed a few challenges.
 At the start of the project, the only abundant art supplies I had to mail each participant were cardboard pieces from recycled shipping boxes I had accumulated.
 Because much of my own art is created with repurposed items, this was a perfect medium for the Together While Apart Project because I was able to incorporate sustainability.
 Each artist received several 6” x 6” squares of cut cardboard to decorate anyway they desired.

 After many months of long distant creating and communication among the group, this amazing piece is finished.
 Because we were unwilling to just sit by, the Together While Apart artists had a strong desire to be a part of something bigger than ourselves .
 This amazing artwork is evidence that change can happen with just a tiny spark of an idea.

-Currently the project is on a 10 month exhibition throughout the Southeast.
-It will be permanently installed at The University of Virginia Medical Center in June 2022.
-As it travels around, I hope it will inspire hope, optimism, strength and community; all the emotions we felt in working together on this collaboration.
+After the artwork travelled on a 10 month exhibition throughout the Southeast, it was permanently installed at The University of Virginia Medical Center in June 2022.
+As it traveled around, it inspired hope, optimism, strength and community; all the emotions we felt in working together on this collaboration.
 Despite the chaos and division in our world, there are still kind and compassionate people out there who want to be a part of the solution.
 This is evident in the 19 artists who joined me for this project, who had no other goal than wanting to heal our communities.

 The Together While Apart Artwork is part of The Smithsonian's National Museum of American History's "Stories of 2020" online exhibit.
 It has also been featured by The South Carolina Commission for the Arts, South Carolina ETV, The Post and Courier Newspaper and What Women Create Magazine, Winter 2021 Edition.